The Traditional Pattern for the Christian Assembly

 - Response (Thanksgiving) - The assembly responds to the word.
 Responses may include music, prayer, testimony, baptism, profession of faith, profession of membership in the church and sharing a greeting of peace with one another.
 In gatherings with Holy Communion (the Lord's Supper), the actions of Jesus in the upper room during the Passover celebration are recalled and the supper is celebrated.
 In gatherings without Holy Communion, prayers and acts of thankfulness for God's mighty work through Jesus Christ are observed.

 - Sending - The assembly is sent forth to serve God and neighbor.
 Announcements, music, singing, prayers and blessings may be observed.
 A time of fellowship and involvement may take place afterward.

 While all of our worship gatherings contain these core elements, how worship is observed may vary between different gathering times and according to special observances and commemorations.

 Sunday Worship Gatherings

 8:30 a.m. - Classic Worship

 Classic Worship observes the ancient rituals and traditions of Christian worship in a modern context.

 This gathering tends to be more formal with a choir processional, altar boys and girls, and with those assisting with worship, including our ministers, wearing robes to signify their service to God.
+Traditional hymns and chants many be sung, and special music may be offered by our choir.

-During this gathering, traditional hymns and chants many be sung, and special music may be performed by our choir.
-Traditional communion liturgy is observed the first Sunday each month, while the "Table Prayer" sung communion liturgy is observed the third Sunday of each month.
-The second and fourth Sundays are a liturgy of the word (no communion).
+A traditional communion liturgy is observed the first Sunday each month, while the "Table Prayer" liturgy is observed the third Sunday of each month.
+The second and fourth Sundays of the month are traditional liturgy of word and prayer (no communion).